urganesh30/react-bulletin-board/README.md

-# react-bulletin-board
-A bulletin board built with React
+A bulletin board app built with React.